jerryhgladinet/docs/deploy/source/chapter02.rst

 Multiple-Machine Deployment for Scalability
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In this deployment, you will have clear separation of database , the web  node and the worker node.
+In this deployment, you will have clear separation of database , storage service, and the worker nodes in a farm of servers.

-The database  is not a CentreStack worker node; it is just a server that runs SQL Server.
+The database  is not a CentreStack worker node; it is just a server that runs SQL Server or MySQL.

-The web node and the worker node are all CentreStack nodes which run the same software but functionally work different.
+The worker nodes are all CentreStack nodes which run the same software.
-Most of the time, in the multiple-machine deployment, a hardware load balancer is used and web node is not necessary.
+Most of the time, in the multiple-machine deployment, a hardware load balancer is used to distribute the load evenly.

 .. image:: _static/image007.png

+Inside a worker node, there is further division of work between a 'web node' and the rest 'worker node'.

 The web  nodes are used for user login.
 After login, the user will be re-directed to the corresponding worker node.
 (The web  node can be omitted if you have an existing Load Balancer).

-For the load balancing to work, all the worker nodes and web front nodes have to be on the same DNS domain and same level of sub domain
-(for example, they can be covered by same SSL wildcard certificate, such a \*.acme.com).
+For the load balancing to work, all the worker nodes have to be on the same DNS domain and same level of sub domain (for example, they can be covered by same SSL wildcard certificate, such a \*.acme.com).
 The load balancing requires at least two worker nodes.

 *	Install the CentreStack server on the first worker node machine.
 Reboot and setup the cluster admin account.